View Suzanne McBride's Obituary on https://qctimes.com/ and share memories

 Suzanne "Sue" McBride

-DONAHUE-Suzanne "Sue" McBride, 72, of Donahue, passed away on Tuesday, February 11, 2020 at the Clarissa C. Cook Hospice House in Bettendorf.
-Funeral services will be held at 11:00 a.m., Saturday, February 15, 2020 at Faith Lutheran Church in Eldridge.
+DONAHUE-Suzanne "Sue" McBride, 72, of Donahue, Iowa, passed away on Tuesday, February 11, 2020 at the Clarissa C. Cook Hospice House in Bettendorf, Iowa.
+Funeral services will be held at 11:00 a.m., Saturday, February 15, 2020 at Faith Lutheran Church in Eldridge, Iowa.
 Visitation will be held on Friday from 4:00 p.m. to 7:00 p.m. at the church.
-Burial will follow at Allen's Grove Cemetery in Donahue.
+Burial will be in Allen's Grove Cemetery in Donahue.
 Memorials may be made to Faith Lutheran Church or to the Donahue Volunteer Fire Department.

-Chambers Funeral Home of Eldridge is assisting the family with arrangements.
-Sue's full obituary will be published in Friday's edition of the Quad-City Times.
+Sue was born December 23, 1947 in Muscatine, Iowa, the daughter of Clarence & Ruth (Petersen) Voelkers.
+She was united in marriage to Larry McBride on October 28, 1967 in Eldridge.

+Sue will be honorably remembered as driving a school bus for the North Scott Community School District for 46 years.
+She enjoyed quilting and cooking and operated her catering business, Catering by Sue for 20 years.
+She loved her family and will be fondly remembered by the hundreds of children that she safely drove for many years.